Simple

 messageTimestamp

 the message timestamp (millis since epoc) that this message originates from.
-Some systems like JMS, Kafka, AWS have a timestamp on the event/message, that Camel received.
-This method returns the timestamp, if a timestamp exists.
-The message timestamp and exchange created are not the same.
-An exchange always have a created timestamp which is the local timestamp when Camel created the exchange.
+Some systems like JMS, Kafka, AWS have a timestamp on the event/message that Camel received.
+This method returns the timestamp if a timestamp exists.
+The message timestamp and exchange created are different.
+An exchange always has a created timestamp which is the local timestamp when Camel created the exchange.
 The message timestamp is only available in some Camel components when the consumer is able to extract the timestamp from the source event.
-If the message has no timestamp then 0 is returned.
+If the message has no timestamp, then 0 is returned.

 body